axilmar/parserlib/readme.md

 In order to parse a character input with case insensitivity, the `class parse_definitions` must be provided with the appropriate token comparator.

-Parserlib provides the class `case_insensitive_comparator', which uses the c++ function `std:tolower` in order to compare tokens.
+Parserlib provides the class `case_insensitive_comparator`, which uses the c++ function `std:tolower` in order to compare tokens.
 For example:

 ```cpp
 using ParseDefinitions = parse_definitions<std::string, int, int, case_insensitive_token_comparator>;